What Types of First-Class Mail Are There?

 What Are First-Class Mail Letters?

-What Are the Dimensional and Weight Requirements Of First-Class Mail Letters?
+What Are the Dimensional and Weight Requirements of First-Class Mail Letters?

 To qualify as a First-Class Mail Letter, a mailpiece must generally: